On Purely Data-Driven Massive MIMO Detectors: Experiments

-Fig. \ref{fig:iid_32x64} presents a comprehensive comparison of the SER for ChannelNet and other detectors in scenarios involving 16-QAM and 64-QAM modulations with $(N_r, N_t) = (64, 32)$.
-Remarkably, ChannelNet consistently outperforms or matches existing detectors, and its performance is close to the ML bound, showcasing its efficiency in approximating optimal performance.
+Fig. \ref{fig:iid_32x64} presents a comprehensive comparison of the SER for ChannelNet-MLP and other detectors under 16-QAM and 64-QAM modulations with an antenna configuration of $(N_r, N_t) = (64, 32)$.
+ChannelNet-MLP consistently matches or outperforms other detectors, and its performance is close to the ML bound, showcasing its capability in approximating optimal performance.
+In contrast, traditional detectors, such as MMSE and V-BLAST, exhibit significantly higher SER, especially at higher SNRs.
+Although DetNet exhibits improved performance over traditional methods, it still falls short of ChannelNet-MLP.
+RE-MIMO achieves performance comparable to ChannelNet-MLP with 16-QAM but falls behind under 64-QAM.
+OAMPNet and AMP-GNN exhibit similar performance to ChannelNet-MLP in both modulation schemes, with all methods achieving near-ML results.

-Fig. \ref{fig:iid_64x128} depicts the comparison of the SER with $(N_r, N_t) = (128, 64)$.
-Re-MIMO and ML performances are excluded due to challenges in scaling these approaches to this specific antenna setting.
-The observed trends align consistently with the performance observed under the $(N_r, N_t) = (64, 32)$ configuration, once again demonstrating that ChannelNet can either match or surpass existing detectors.
-This reaffirms the robust performance of ChannelNet across varying antenna configurations.
-Moreover, the scalability of ChannelNet with the number of antennas underscores the effectiveness of the channel embedding layer. which enables data-driven methods to work effectively in scenarios with a large number of antennas.
+Fig. \ref{fig:iid_64x128} illustrates the SER comparison for $(N_r, N_t) = (128, 64)$.
+Results for RE-MIMO and ML are omitted due to scalability limitations.
+The performance trends observed in this larger antenna setting are consistent with those in the $(N_r, N_t) = (64, 32)$ case, where OAMPNet, AMP-GNN, and ChannelNet-MLP achieve the best performance compared with other detectors.
+This consistency underscores the scalability of ChannelNet-MLP across varying numbers of antennas.